 When Google trusts the business, the business will rank higher.
 Higher rankings in search is just one way to drive more traffic to your business website.

 How do Local Citations Work?

-When Google locates information pertaining to your company on other citation directories and websites, the search engine is assured that your business performs in the specified location.
+When Google locates information pertaining to your company on other citation directories and websites, the search engine is assured that your business conducts business in the specified location.
 As a result, Google can then display the listing of your business whenever someone searches for the services or products that your establishment offers.
 This means that people who are interested in locating products or services that you offer will be able to locate your business.
 This translates to more clients, more sales and more success for your business.

 Where can Local Citations be Obtained?

 A lot of people assume that the only way to attain a citation is through a directory.
 While directories are certainly a valuable way to get citations, they aren’t the only option.
 There are actually a number of different citations, including: